Code Backup and File Roaming

 Roaming timing:

-How to restore roamed files:
+How to restore roaming files: